luckykadam/blog/_posts/2020-01-10-rnn-full-adder.md

 ## RNN Cell

-Each cell will be a neural network we came up with in the <a href="https://luckykadam.github.io/posts/full-adder/">previous post</a>.
+Each RNN cell will have the structure we came up with in the <a href="https://luckykadam.github.io/posts/full-adder/">previous post</a>.

+The structure has:

-The RNN cell will have: three inputs (i<sup>th</sup> bit of the 2 numbers and previous carry), one hidden layer (3 neurons) and one output layer (2 neurons).
+1. Three inputs (i<sup>th</sup> bit of the 2 numbers and previous carry).
+2. One hidden layer (3 neurons).
+3. One output layer (2 neurons).
 Out of two output bits, we want one to be a part of the answer and other to be input (carry) to the next RNN cell.

 We extend `keras.layers.Layer` to define the custom RNN cell.
 To define any custom layer we need to follow these steps:

-1. define `__init__()` to initialize some object level constants.
+1. Define `__init__()` to initialize some object level constants.
 Keras requires you to declare `units` variable: dimension of the output.
-2. define `build()` to initialize all the trainable parameters and set `built=True`.
+2. Define `build()` to initialize all the trainable parameters and set `built=True`.
-3. define `call()` to compute the output (and state) using input and parameters.
+3. Define `call()` to compute the output (and state) using input and parameters.

 ```python
 class FullAdderCell(layers.Layer):